Seven Skin Method

 In Korean skincare, you often hear about the seven skin method.
 At first, the name sounds confusing.
 It does not mean seven products.
-It means gently applying toner several times, letting your skin absorb more moisture with each layer so it feels soft and fresh, not sticky.

-What Is the 7 Skin Method?
+What Is the Seven Skin Method?

-The seven skin method might sound complicated at first, but it is actually very simple.
 It means applying the same toner to your face in several light layers, usually up to seven.
 After each layer, you give the skin a moment to absorb it before moving to the next.

 In Korean beauty, the word “skin” is another name for toner, which clears up the confusion about the name.
 This method uses light layers to hydrate the skin slowly, so it feels fresh and soft, not heavy.